Mayankp11/Mayankp11/README.md

 # Hello People 👋
 # I'm Mayank Patil & welcome to my GitHub Profile
 # 🧑‍💻About Me:
 - 🎓 Just your typical Computer Science graduate who decided to specialize in Software Development.
 Oh, and did I mention I'm a Full Stack Developer?
-That's right, I do the front-end, the back-end, and everything in between including database administration and cloud deployment.Because why limit yourself, right? and through prior experience in software development, I've honed my skills to seamlessly navigate every layer of the digital realm.
+That's right, I do the front-end, the back-end, and everything in between including database administration and cloud deployment.
+Because why limit yourself, right? and through prior experience in software development, I've honed my skills to seamlessly navigate every layer of the digital realm.

 -- 🚀 And as the tech world insists on inventing new things every other day (looking at you, AI), I'm right there, steadily and parallelly upgrading my knowledge.